Hahaha62736266/Garbusa/docs/ai-notes/deliverable-2.md

 No AI tools were used to generate code, routes, validation rules, or test results for this deliverable.
 All work was written manually by the team.

+# AI Declaration — Deliverable 2

+> All logic, structure, and implementation designed and written by the student.
+> Assistance received: syntax guidance, code formatting, step-by-step organization — no code generation replacing student work.
+> All validation rules, error shapes, and authorization logic derived from lecture materials and lab requirements.
+>
 ## Prompt Log
 None — no AI prompts used this week.